kluete/recover_itunes/README.md

 * cover art bitmap
 * modification/purchase date

-It will also filter illegal POSIX filenames
+It will handle UTF-8 characters and also filter illegal POSIX filenames

-## Example

-Mount your iPhone on Linux via something like [libimobiledevice](http://www.libimobiledevice.org)

 ## Motivation